 Congratulations!
 You decided to take a leap of faith and work for yourself!
 While being self-employed comes with the perks of being your own boss, it also comes with unpredictability.

 Namely, your finances are a mix of thick and thin months.
 Sometimes, it can be challenging to depend on a steady income stream.
-A few freelancers describe the ebbs and flows of self-employed life as "feast" or "famine."
+Freelancers often describe the ebbs and flows of self-employed life as "feast" or "famine."

-But what do you do when you hit a lull, gigs aren't available, or your clients are slow to pay?
-You've still got to pay the bills, so taking a small, short-term loan can keep you afloat.
+So, what do you do when you hit a lull, gigs aren't available, or your clients are slow to pay?
+You've still got to pay the bills.
+Taking out a small, short-term loan can keep you afloat.
 That said, creditors are more hesitant to lend to self-employed individuals.

 However, you shouldn't let that stop you from searching for and taking out a loan if that's what you need to do.
 Here is a list of the top five loans for self-employed individuals and how to go about the application process.